fullstack-development/developers-roadmap/shared/junior-3/basicCodingAndDesignPrinciples.md

 * Error management:
   * Why is it important to validate input data?
   * What are exceptions?
 How do we work with them?
-  * What will happen if exception will not being caught?
+  * What will happen if an exception is not caught?
   * What representation of errors other than exceptions are there?
 Which would you prefer?
   * Are there errors that cannot be represented other than exceptions?
 * Why is it important to test code?
 What are black-box testing and white-box testing?